 The six-song live album Live At Leeds (1970) was a sturdy concert souvenir and is regarded by many as one the best live albums ever recorded.
 A show at Britain’s Leeds University on Valentine’s Day 1970 was the location, and the band surged at full strength for more than two hours, playing Tommy, their classic singles, and a clutch of rock & roll gems along the way.

 1971’s Who’s Next featured many ideas from Townshend’s abandoned concept piece, Lifehouse.
 The album gave them a US Top 5 hit (Won’t Get Fooled Again) and a career filling stadiums across America for the rest of the decade.

-In the same year, Meaty, Beaty, Big and Bouncy was released without the band’s permission as a taster for their new American audience.
-It was soon being applauded by Townshend as “probably the best ever Who album”.
+In the same year, Meaty, Beaty, Big and Bouncy was released as a taster for their new American audience without the band’s permission.
+Townshend soon applauded it as “probably the best ever Who album”.

-Containing all their early hits, it was a focussed snapshot of The Who in their infancy, and a reminder of how much they’d grown.
+Containing all their early hits, it was a focused snapshot of The Who in their infancy and a reminder of how much they’d grown.
 It reached the Top 20 in the US, but its UK Top 10 placement proved that Britain was also willing to take a Who history lesson.

 Quadrophenia (1973) was a complex concept album and homage to the mod sub-culture which provided Townshend with his first inspiration.

-Commitments to solo careers undermined The Who By Numbers (1975) although the quartet re-emerged with the confident Who Are You?
+Commitments to solo careers undermined The Who By Numbers (1975).
+However, the quartet re-emerged with the confident Who Are You?
 (1978), but its release was overshadowed when, on 7 September 1978, Keith Moon died in his sleep following an overdose of Heminevrin – a prescription medication taken to alleviate alcohol addiction.
 He was just 31.